Content on this page was generated by AI and has not been manually reviewed.

 How do I handle port forwarding with VPN?

 Forward the necessary ports to VPN endpoints only or to the remote resources that require access and keep everything else blocked by default.
-Double vpn vs vpn

 Can I use a firewall group instead of individual rules?

 Yes, groups help organize and simplify management, especially when you have multiple VPN peers or remote-access users.
 Just ensure you apply the groups to the correct zones.
+China vpn laws explained 2026: legality, enforcement, usage, and how to stay safe with VPNs in China

 How do I verify the health of a VPN tunnel?